redwoodjs/redwood/docs/docs/app-configuration-redwood-toml.md

 }
 ```

-The above `/^image\/.*/` allows all image MIME or content types.
+The above `/^image\/.*/` regular expression allows all image MIME or content types because [they start with "image"](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Image_types).

 If you want to allow just png and jpeg, then your regular expression `image/png` or `image/jpeg` content types (see a list of [image MIME types](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Image_types)).

-You can support multiple content types:
+You can support multiple content types in an array:

 ```js
 fastify.addContentTypeParser(['image/png', 'image/jpeg'], (req, payload, done) => {